10435

 #1: Make sure your product works

 Yes, I said that products are commodities these days, but even if your product is a commodity, it needs to be a great commodity.
-If your product doesn't work and you're spending money on marketing and you're getting signups, then what's the point if your users are leaving right after signing up?
-Invest in your product first, make sure it works and then start thinking about how to get more and more customers.
+If your product doesn't work and you're spending money on marketing and getting signups, what's the point if your users leave right after signing up?
+Invest in your product first, make sure it works, and then start thinking about getting more customers.

-Also for Toggl having the great product is a really good marketing tool.
-Because we did a survey a few months ago where we basically asked a bunch of paying users about how they found Toggl.
-To our surprise, personal recommendations were the second biggest driver of growth in paid users.
+Also, for Toggl, having a great product is a really good marketing tool.
+We did a survey a few months ago where we asked many paying users how they found Toggl.
+To our surprise, personal recommendations were the second biggest growth driver in paid users.

 Toggl's Tips And Lessons On Using Content Marketing To Boost Organic Growth 16261788117670

 Almost you know as important as Google and SEO.
-We knew it was big, but we didn't know it was like that significant.
-The thing is paid users, the decision-makers who want to pay money for your service, they're not gonna read your comic no matter how fun it is.
-They won't say something like "I like that comic thus I'm gonna pay these guys a lot of money."
-They want reassurances, so what they do is they ask friends and their friends say them: "Yes, I've used that service, it works.
+We knew it was big, but we didn't know it was that significant.
+The thing is paid users, the decision-makers who want to pay money for your service, they're not gonna read your comic, no matter how fun it is.
+They won't say, "I like that comic; thus, I'm gonna pay these guys a lot of money."
+They want reassurances, so they ask friends, and their friends tell them: "Yes, I've used that service, it works.
 You should do it too".
-For paying users having a good product is crucial.
+For paying users, having a good product is crucial.

 #2: Make sure your strategy matches your goals

-So for Toggl our goal right now is to drive as much traffic from relevant audiences to our site as humanly possible.
-And for that purpose the comics and infographics work pretty well.
-But again, if we wanted to go after higher paying teams and bigger decision-makers in these conservative business verticals, comics are probably not the way to go.
-In this case a better idea is to do an e-book with an email signup form.
-You might get fewer less traffic, but higher quality leads.
+So, for Toggl, our goal right now is to drive as much traffic from relevant audiences to our site as humanly possible.
+And for that purpose, the comics and infographics work pretty well.
+But again, if we want to go after higher-paying teams and bigger decision-makers in these conservative business verticals, comics are probably not the way to go.
+In this case, a better idea is to do an e-book with an email signup form.
+You might get fewer less traffic but higher-quality leads.
 Think about what your goal is before you start doing things.

-For example, earlier this year we wrote an e-book called "Out of office," which is basically a guide to remote work.
-The most of our companies are completely remote, so our employees work from around the world from their homes.
-That's why we decided to do like an e-book based on our expertise.
+For example, earlier this year, we wrote an e-book called "Out of office," which is a guide to remote work.
+Most of our companies are completely remote, so our employees work from around the world from their homes.
+That's why we decided to do an e-book based on our expertise.

-And as a result, people really liked it, but in five months we only got 11 000 visitors to the e-book site.
-Although, we got signups and the conversion rates were like pretty okay, nowhere near enough the volumes we needed.
-For us it didn't work out in terms of new users that much.
-But if you have a sales team, you can slap this email signup form on it and collect the leads and you might not need a lot of traffic to convert people using sales people.
-Toggl doesn't have a sales team, so for us it didn't really work.
+As a result, people really liked it, but we only got 11,000 visitors to the e-book site in five months.
+Although we got signups and the conversion rates were pretty okay, there was nowhere near enough for the needed volumes.
+For us, it didn't work out for new users that much.
+But if you have a sales team, you can slap this email signup form on it and collect the leads, and you might not need a lot of traffic to convert people using salespeople.
+Toggl doesn't have a sales team, so it didn't work for us.

 — At Toggl you don't have a sales team.
-Thus your marketing team has to drive your visitors through the marketing & purchase funnel from the awareness stage to the purchase one.
+Thus, your marketing team has to drive your visitors through the marketing & purchase funnel from the awareness stage to the purchase stage.
 How do you organize this process?

 — Toggl is built for scale, so the idea has always been to maximize signups and to remove all friction from the signup process - and then help people find their way to the paid plans and more advanced features and benefits once they're in the app.
 That is the role of our product/user engagement team.

-Lastly, thankfully we have a great product, and the users get the simplicity and value pretty quick.
-Plus even if they don't upgrade themselves, they still help us a lot by introducing Toggl to other users and businesses.
+Lastly, thankfully, we have a great product, and the users get the simplicity and value quickly.
+Plus, even if they don't upgrade themselves, they still greatly help us by introducing Toggl to other users and businesses.
 Big thanks to all the Toggl people out there for that!

 #3: Don't go cheap

-People don't want more content they want better content.
-I don't just mean money, I also mean the effort.
-So if you're going to do content marketing, keep in mind that there's a lot of stuff out there, people's attentions are completed.
-There's so much content out in the world, that the last thing people need is another site to visit.
-That's why you need to make sure that you're investing in your content efforts.
+People don't want more content.
+They want better content.
+I don't just mean money.
+I also mean effort.
+So, if you're going to do content marketing, keep in mind that there's a lot of stuff out there, and people's attention is completed.
+There's so much content out in the world that the last thing people need is another site to visit.
+That's why you must ensure you're investing in your content efforts.
 Be prepared to invest in sharing and promotion.

-As I've already said, for us content promotion is the most important thing, the content creation comes second.
+As I've already said, content promotion is the most important thing for us.
+The content creation comes second.
 Promotion can go a long way if you have someone on your team who's very good at managing, customizing, and testing audiences, driving your acquisition costs down.
 If you have people working on content, also make sure you pay them because basic needs are important.
 If you pay people, they'll be happy, while happy people do good work.
-If you don't pay people and don't show that you appreciate their work, they're gonna do bad work.
-So make sure you appreciate the people either you hire them from the outside to do content or the people that are working in your team.
-You gotta be happy with the content you create, you gotta be enjoying the process of making it.
+If you don't pay people and don't show that you appreciate their work, they will do bad work.
+So make sure you appreciate the people you hire from the outside to do content or the people working in your team.
+You gotta be happy with the content you create.
+You gotta be enjoying the process of making it.
 Because if you're enjoying the process of making it, and if you're happy with what you're producing, chances are your audience is going to be happy as well.

 Rate the article on a five-point scale